emso-c/stream-analyser/README.md

 ## **Caching**

-Stream analyser uses a disc caching mechanism to store useful data such as messages and metadata which would significantly hinder the performance if not cached.
+Stream analyser uses a disk caching mechanism to store useful data such as messages and metadata which would significantly hinder the performance if not cached.

 ## **Compressing**